awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-consolewalk.md

 If an approved patch is reported as missing, the option you choose in **Compliance level**, such as Critical or Medium, determines the severity of the compliance violation\.

 1. \(Optional\) In the **Patch Exceptions** section, enter comma\-separated lists of patches you want to explicitly approve and reject for the baseline\.
 For approved patches, choose a corresponding compliance severity level\.
+**Note**
+For information about accepted formats for lists of approved patches and rejected patches, see [Package Name Formats for Approved and Rejected Patch Lists](patch-manager-approved-rejected-package-name-formats.md)\.

 1. Choose **Create Patch Baseline**, and then choose **Close**\.